Superposition Formulae for the Geometric B\"acklund Transformations of the Hyperbolic and Elliptic Sine-Gordon and Sinh-Gordon Equations: Six cases

 \section{Six cases}

-In this section, aiming the applications of Section \ref{examples} and also in order to help the reader to easily access the theory in each case, we give the explicit B\"acklund transformation and the corresponding superposition formula, for each one of the six cases considered in the previous sections. \fbox{{\bf Case 1.}} Considering $s=0$, $\s=1$, $r=0$ and $\delta=-1$ then $l=1$ and \eqref{eq:lambdaephi} implies that $\Lambda^2+\lambda^2=1$ hence, $\Lambda=\cos \phi$ and $\lambda=\sin\phi$, where $\phi\in (0,\pi)$.
+In this section, aiming the applications of Section \ref{examples} and also in order to help the reader to easily access the theory in each case, we give the explicit B\"acklund transformation and the corresponding superposition formula, for each one of the six cases considered in the previous sections.